j-jwolf/c-threads/README.md

-# Thread Header File -- Version 0.0.1
+# Thread Header File -- Version 0.0.1 by John Wolf
 Header file for using threads.
-Compatible with both C and C++ by John Wolf
+Compatible with both C and C++.
+This program is only compatible if your program is compiled with g++.
+This will not work with gcc

 # Please view the LICENSE.txt file before use